Temple of Hanuman, who performed duty in lieu of His bhakt

 Old Sagar

-It could be seen that worship of Lord Hanuman and Durga Devi in this region was in practice for long time since both these deities bestow fearlessness, braveness which are essential for the soldiers.
+It could be seen that worship of Lord Hanuman and Durga Devi in this region was in practice for a long time since both these deities bestow fearlessness, and braveness which are essential for the soldiers.

 Mandirs of Sagar Cantonment